 Starting supplies: 8 gold, a Torch, and three days' Rations

-After a lot of advice solicitation both on the Cairn Discord and on the OSR subreddit, I settled on running Morgansfort (https://basicfantasy.org/downloads.html), which is a free adventure module from the Basic Fantasy RPG game system.
+After a lot of advice and solicitation both on the Cairn Discord and on the OSR subreddit, I settled on running Morgansfort (https://basicfantasy.org/downloads.html), which is a free adventure module from the Basic Fantasy RPG game system.
 It looks to have a nice balance of dungeon crawling, overland adventure, etc wrapped into a single package.

 Following up on my blog post from a couple of weeks ago, I have been doing some research into various RPG systems that I would like to play.
 Some of those purchases and inquiries are starting to come to fruition and there has been one system that has really caught my eye.